Justice, Equity, Diversity & Inclusion

 Action Items to be posted soon.

-The AIR JEDI Guidebook is organized thematically and designed to support our policy recommendations for AIR Leadership.
+The AIR JEDI Guidebook is organized thematically and designed to support our recommendations for AIR Leadership.
 We will continue to add more resources as we develop and implement our action plan.Explore the resources